Elastic-Suite/documentation/docs/ElasticSuite/Installing/Headless/Tracking.md

 nav_order: 1
 ---

+## How-To
+Elasticsuite tracking mechanism has to be embedded into the frontend application like you would proceed with any other tracking mechanism (like Google Analytics, Tag Commander, etc…).

 ### Legacy tracking script
 You can use the legacy tracking script directly from here :
 2.10.x version : https://github.com/Smile-SA/elasticsuite/blob/2.10.x/src/module-elasticsuite-tracker/view/frontend/web/js/tracking.js